Email accessibility and standards are not exactly the talk of the town. However, they are important and do need to be reviewed.

-Accessible Rich Internet Applications (also known as ARIA) was introduced by W3C with the idea of adding descriptive information to HTML elements thus, enhancing the experience for people who use screen readers.
+W3C introduced accessible Rich Internet Applications (also known as ARIA) with the idea of adding descriptive information to HTML elements; thus, enhancing the experience for people who use screen readers.

-ARIA acts as the first instalment in technology that is making email much more accessible.
-The downside to this, developers still have to follow practise and follow the guidelines for examples like ARIA to work.
+ARIA acts as the first installment in technology that is making email much more accessible.
+The downside to this, developers still have to follow practice and follow the guidelines for examples like ARIA to work.

 Looking further towards email accessibility in the future, who knows what it will bring?

 AI is becoming increasingly popular, along with the use of voice commands in new technology.
 Tools such as Amazon’s Alexa are now digital assistants that are being more commonly used all over the world.
 They have been actively adopted by users who rely on the use of AI and the new technology to stay connected.

 Communicating with voice, maybe the people have, and with the rising popularity of stand-alone devices, the use of voice commands is ever-present.

 Siri has since dropped usage percentages over the last few years but, is still the most prolific digital assistant in recent years.

 How Can Voice Assistants Read Email And Communicate

 If asked nicely, Alexa can read the HTML version of any email, as long as the inbox is connected, of course.
 However, any content in the email (such as blocks or content only for desktop/mobile), can be seen by Alexa and she will have no problem reading all of that hidden content but, will be kind enough to ignore any HTML comments, <!– example –>, that have been made.